 Reproduce locally:

 The auto-generated Article 26 checklist (admin-scoped) compiles these signals into a per-sub-paragraph status report sourced entirely from live data — no manual attestation.
-The signed evidence manifest at /api/policy/evidence packages the same data for authority cooperation under §11.
+The signed evidence manifest at /api/policy/evidence packages the same data for authority cooperation under §12.

 EU AI Act Article 26 binds the deployer of a high-risk AI system — the natural or legal person, public authority, agency or other body using the system under their own authority — not the provider who placed the AI model on the market.
 The distinction is structural: a hospital using a high-risk diagnostic AI is the deployer; the vendor that trained the diagnostic model is the provider; aiegis Eye, when deployed by that hospital to govern the agent traffic, is the provider of the governance system, not the deployer of the high-risk AI.

 Article 26(5) requires deployers who form a reason to consider that the use of a high-risk AI system may present a risk within the meaning of Article 79(1) to inform, without undue delay, the provider or distributor and the relevant market surveillance authority.
 The relevant authority is determined by Member State, not by Brussels.
 Each Member State has designated (or is designating) a national competent authority under Article 70 of Regulation (EU) 2024/1689.
+The examples below reflect the position as of July 2026 and are subject to change.
+Customers must verify the competent authority for their sector and use case at the time of notification.

 The signed evidence manifest produced by GET /api/policy/evidence is jurisdiction-agnostic in form — the same artefact serves a CNIL request, an AESIA request, or an Irish DPC request.
 The deployer routes the manifest; aiegis produces it.